 Internship vs. Externship

 Let us look at a few industries and see what the market prefers.
-Each job role, extern or intern, has their pros and cons.
+Each job role, extern or intern, has its pros and cons.

 STEM Internship and Externship